MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 ## 3 - Create a continuous export job

-Select one of the tabs to create a continuous export job with a user-assigned or system-assigned managed identity.
+Select one of the following tabs to create a continuous export job that will run on behalf of a user-assigned or system-assigned managed identity.

 ### [User-assigned](#tab/user-assigned)